icyphox/site/pages/blog/digital-minimalism.md

 usage.
 Some have tried grouping "distracting" apps into a separate folder, and this supposedly helps reduce their usage.
 Now, I fail to see how this would work, but YMMV.
-Another technique I see often is using a time governance app -- like OnePlus' Zen Mode---to enforce how much time you spend using specific apps, or the phone itself.
+Another technique I see often is using a time governance app -- like OnePlus' Zen Mode -- to enforce how much time you spend using specific apps, or the phone itself.
 I've tried this for myself, but I constantly found myself counting down the minutes after which the phone would become usable again.
 Not helpful.